 South Africa Country Report

-The likelihood of an attack by or inspired by international terrorist groups remains low despite the abduction and probable murder in February 2018 of two British botanists.
-The suspects arrested had links with the Islamic State and evidence suggests a clear terrorist motivation.
+The likelihood of an attack by, or inspired by, international terrorist groups remains low despite the abduction and killing in February 2018 of two British botanists in KwaZulu-Natal.
+The arrested suspects had links to the Islamic State and evidence suggested a clear terrorist motivation.
 However, radicalisation remains likely to be confined to individuals or small groups with a violent agenda.
-One man was stabbed to death during a knife attack at a mosque near Durban on 10 May 2018, but no group or organisation has claimed responsibility, and the motive may be related to a feud, or the mosque being a Shia place of worship.
+One man was stabbed to death during a knife attack at a mosque near Durban on 10 May 2018, but no group or organisation claimed responsibility, and the motive may have been related to a personal feud, or the mosque being a Shia place of worship.

 South Africa plays a limited but important peacekeeping role on the African continent, notably in the DRC, where it contributes 1,150 troops, and helicopters to the UN mission.
-Funding and capacity limitations, coupled with public opinion and a conservative foreign relations policy, limits the likelihood of wider peacekeeping commitments or further deployments.
-A new political crisis in Lesotho resulted in a limited regional Southern African Development Community (SADC) intervention with a 300-strong force in December 2017, which was withdrawn in November 2018.
+Financial and capacity constraints, coupled with public opinion and a conservative foreign policy, limit the likelihood of wider peacekeeping commitments or further deployments.
+A new political crisis in Lesotho resulted in a limited regional Southern African Development Community intervention with a 300-strong force in December 2017, which was later withdrawn in November 2018.
 South Africa will continue to play a prominent role, after years of leading diplomatic efforts to stabilise the country.

 Vaccinations required to enter the country